Blues: Origin

+Blue note—a hallmark of blues music and rhythm and blues characterised by flattened thirds, fifths, or sevenths—has deep roots in the musical traditions of the Sahel region of West Africa, making African American popular music like the blues having a Sahelian-based origin in contrast to the more percussion based Afro-Brazilian music and Afro-Cuban music music which have more of a southern coastal west African, Central African and Bantu influence; where the blue note is absent and non-Muslim slaves who generally favoured drums and group chants.
+The Griot tradition of the Sahel also may have influenced talking blues and by extension hip-hop.
+The Griot tradition is also generally absent in Bantu speaking central, Eastern and Southern African cultures, again pointing to a Sahelian foundation (along with European 12-tone musical instruments and Harmony) of African American music.

 Hart Wand's "Dallas Blues" was published in 1912; W.C.
 Handy's "The Memphis Blues" followed in the same year.
 The first recording by an African-American singer was Mamie Smith's 1920 rendition of Perry Bradford's "Crazy Blues".
 But the origins of the blues were some decades earlier, probably around 1890.
 This music is poorly documented, partly because of racial discrimination in U.S. society, including academic circles, and partly because of the low rate of literacy among rural African Americans at the time.

 Reports of blues music in southern Texas and the Deep South were written at the dawn of the 20th century.
 Charles Peabody mentioned the appearance of blues music at Clarksdale, Mississippi, and Gate Thomas reported similar songs in southern Texas around 1901–1902.
 These observations coincide more or less with the recollections of Jelly Roll Morton, who said he first heard blues music in New Orleans in 1902; Ma Rainey, who remembered first hearing the blues in the same year in Missouri; and W.C.
 Handy, who first heard the blues in Tutwiler, Mississippi, in 1903.
 The first extensive research in the field was performed by Howard W. Odum, who published an anthology of folk songs from Lafayette County, Mississippi, and Newton County, Georgia, between 1905 and 1908.
 The first non-commercial recordings of blues music, termed proto-blues by Paul Oliver, were made by Odum for research purposes at the beginning of the 20th century.
 They are now lost.